-Walk-ins Welcome Gift Certificates All Beds with Drie and Triple Face Tans (no extra charge - Pioneer Sports The Lions hand William Paterson first conference loss Pioneers split double-header with TCNJ; 9-3, 0-6 By Jeff Slavinsky Sports Contributor William Paterson Pioneers took the roar out of the TCNJ Lions in the first game on Saturday and then played dead in the second of Saturday's doubleheader at George Ackerman Park in Ewing, April 24.
+Senior Danielle Griffith (above) tags out a TCNJ runner in Saturday's loss in game one Pioneer Sports THE BEACON The Lions hand William Paterson first conference loss Pioneers split double-header with TCNJ; 9-3, 0-6 By Jeff Slavinsky Sports Contributor William Paterson Pioneers took the roar out of the TCNJ Lions in the first game on Saturday and then played dead in the second of Saturday's doubleheader at George Ackerman Park in Ewing, April 24.
 In the first game WPUNJ defeated TCNJ 9-3, then slumped in the finale losing 6-0.
 WPUNJ looked sharp in the opener behind a solid pitching performance from sophomore Shaun Stokes.
 Stokes pitched eight innings, striking out eight and vielding only one earned run.
 "Stokes was really good despite not feeling 100 percent.
 He still managed to pitch eight innings before Dan Snyder closed it out (in the ninth)," said Head Coach Jeff Albies, of Stokes who improves his record to 4-1 on the season.
 The Pioneer bats came to life early and often.
-There were key contributions from sophomore left for-4 with a double and four RBI's the field and at the plate. streak to nine This win kept WPUNJ undefeated in the New Jersey Athletic Conference (12-0) and snapped TCNJ's 17-game winning streak.
+There were key contributions from sophomore left This win kept WPUNJ undefeated in the New Jersey Athletic Conference (12-0) and snapped TCNJ's 17-game winning streak.

 The Pioneers took the lead in the third inning and didn't look back, after Mike Bellovich and Jack Lipari scored on a double by designated hitter Nick Franklin.
-Bellovich also clouted a solo homer in the eighth to seal the victory 9-3.
-In game two, WPUNJ had a tough time hitting against Lions pitcher, Chris Buglovsky.
+Bellovich also clouted a solo homer in the eighth to seal the vic- In game two, WPUNJ had a tough time hitting against Lions pitcher, Chris Buglovsky.
 Buglovsky allowed no runs and only four Pioneer hits.
 Not even a solid pitching performance from Jason Messina could prevent the Pioneers from dropping their first conference game of the season.
 Messina pitched eight innings and struck out nine.
 "I don't know what happened.
 We didn't hit, we didn't field and we were very sloppy the second game," said Coach Albies.
-Despite the 6-3 loss, center fielder, Jack Lipari.
-Lipari went 3- fielder Mark DeMenna sparkled in to extend the Pioneer's winning DeMenna was 3-9 overall with one run scored, one RBI, one walk and an assist in the field.
-Also, senior first baseman Mike Bellovich grabbed four hits, drove in a run and crossed the plate three times Although WPUNJ dropped the second game, they are still in first place at 12-1 in the NJAC and 23-5 overall.
-The NJAC is arguably the toughest division in the country.
-Montclair State was the runner up Eastern Connecticut State to University in last year's national championship Rowan, Montclair State, Rutgers-Newark, and TCNJ have all shared national rankings this year with William Paterson.
+Despite the 6-3 loss, center in a run and crossed the plate three Although WPUNJ dropped the second game, they are still in first place at 12-1 in the NJAC and 23- The NJAC is arguably the toughest division in the country.
+Montclair State was the runner up Eastern Connecticut State University in last year's national Rowan, Montclair State,

+Rutgers-Newark, and TCNJ have all shared national rankings this year with William Paterson.
 William Paterson's next opponent is Ramapo, at Ramapo on Monday, April 26 at 3:30 p.m.
 Ramano started out of the gate really strong at 10-5.
 Since they faced William Paterson last time they have dropped seven of their last twelve games.